RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/ROCm_Libraries.rst

 Languages
 ##################

-Tensile Benchmarking is Python
+Tensile Benchmarking is Python3
 ----------------------------------

-The benchmarking module, Tensile.py, is written in python.
+The benchmarking module, Tensile.py, is written in python3.
 The python scripts write solution, kernels, cmake files and all other C/C++ files used for benchmarking.
+Please note that Tensile is not compatible with Python2.

 Tensile Library
 -----------------